jimbobbennett/smart-garden-ornaments/days/2-connect.md

     }
     ```

-    These map values received with a data type code of `t` to temperature measurements as numbers.
+    These map values received with a data type code of `t` to temperature measurements.
 They also include a mapping from a device code of `1` to a device ID of `device-1`.

 1. Edit the `devices` dictionary to map `"1"` to the ID of the first device that you created in IoT Central, in quotes.
 For example, if you used the device ID `jim-window-birdbox`, make sure the line reads `"1" : "jim-window-birdbox",`